The call for WISE 2024 Session Proposals is closed.

 - WISE Conference is a professional development opportunity for international educators, and is noncommercial.
 Pre-conference workshops and general conference sessions should not be used for direct promotion of a speaker’s product, service, or other self-interest.
 Session presenters contribute their time and knowledge in the spirit of collegial collaboration and learning.

-- All participants whose proposals are accepted for a session are required to register for the WISE Conference by December 15 and attend the conference to present their scheduled session.
+- All participants whose proposals are accepted for a session are required to register for the WISE Conference by the early bird deadline in mid-December and attend the conference to present their scheduled session.

-- All presenters must register for WISE Conference and are responsible for their own expenses (limited registration grants available).
+- All presenters are responsible for their own expenses (limited registration grants available).

-- All presenters are asked to indicate by December 15 if special assistance is needed so that we can, if necessary, make reasonable accessibility accommodations.
+- All presenters are asked to indicate by mid-December if special assistance is needed so that we can, if necessary, make reasonable accessibility accommodations.
 Email email@example.com.